 Specifications Details Constitutional Provision Art 244 of the constitution provides for the sixth schedule of the constitution.
 Applies to Assam, Meghalaya, Tripura and Mizoram Purpose It provides for the formation of autonomous administrative divisions called Autonomous District Councils (ADCs) that have some legislative, judicial and administrative autonomy within a state.
 Composition of ADCs 1) ADCs have up to 30 members with a term of five years.
 Of these, four are nominated by the governor and the remaining 26 are elected on the basis of adult franchise.
 2) The Bodoland Territorial Council in Assam is an exception, with more than 40 members.
 3) Each autonomous region also has a separate regional council.
-Powers of ADCs 3) Each autonomous region also has a separate regional council.
-1) Civil and judicial powers: They can constitute village courts within their jurisdiction to hear trials of cases involving the tribes.
+Powers of ADCs Civil and judicial powers: They can constitute village courts within their jurisdiction to hear trials of cases involving the tribes.
 Governors specify the jurisdiction of high courts for each of these cases.
-2) Legislative powers: The councils are empowered to make legislative laws on matters like land, forests, fisheries, social security, entertainment, public health, etc. with due approval from the governor.
-3) The acts of Parliament or the state legislature do not apply to autonomous districts and autonomous regions, or apply with specified modifications and exceptions.
+Legislative powers: The councils are empowered to make legislative laws on matters like land, forests, fisheries, social security, entertainment, public health, etc. with due approval from the governor.
+The acts of Parliament or the state legislature do not apply to autonomous districts and autonomous regions, or apply with specified modifications and exceptions.